mdn/content/files/en-us/learn/css/building_blocks/cascade_and_inheritance/index.md

 Some properties do not inherit — for example, if you set a {{cssxref("width")}} of 50% on an element, all of its descendants do not get a width of 50% of their parent's width.
 If this was the case, CSS would be very frustrating to use!

-> **Note:** On MDN CSS property reference pages, you can find a technical information box called Formal definition, which lists a number of data points about that property, including whether it is inherited or not.
-See the [color property Formal definition section](/en-US/docs/Web/CSS/color#formal_definition), for example.
+> **Note:** On MDN CSS property reference pages, you can find a technical information box called "Formal definition", which lists a number of data points about that property, including whether it is inherited or not.
+See the [color property Formal definition section](/en-US/docs/Web/CSS/color#formal_definition) as an example.

 ## Understanding how the concepts work together